Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 _Optional_.
 The name of the consumer group this connection belongs to.

-The parameter sets the value for the [`group.id`](https://kafka.apache.org/documentation/#consumerconfigs_group.id) key to configure the internal Kafka Consumer.
+The parameter sets the value of the [`group.id`](https://kafka.apache.org/41/configuration/consumer-configs/#consumerconfigs_group.id) key to configure the internal Kafka Consumer.

 Default value: _Kafka Connector Identifier_ + _Connection Name_ + _Randomly generated suffix_.